matriawan/Template-BT4.1.3/README.md

 - Using Proper version 1.14.3 minified
 - Using PrintThis version 1.14.0 minified
 - Using custome global functions to handling a little things such as convert string, is json, disable drag and drop and etc.
-- using filesize to convert from machine to human readable.
+- Using filesize to convert from machine to human readable.